Depth: 10-50ft Location: Gulf Islands National Seashore on Pensacola Beach, Fort Pickens

 The Perdido Key Reef was built in 2014 and is comprised of 24 modules of Ecosystem by Reefmaker artificial reef modules made in Gulf Shores, AL. The are constructed by attaching concrete disc covered with limestone to fiberglass pilings which are driven into the sand.
 The rows are 20′-25′ apart and extend about 280′.
 The depth is roughly 10′-15′ with the reef modules sitting approximately 6′-8′ below the surface.
 The artificial reef serves as a habitat for many species of tropical fish.
 Sea turtles are commonly spotted resting in the sand under and around the reef modules.

 The Gulf site is located in the Gulf of Mexico 2,000ft east of the fishing pier directly south of the Sea Oat pavilion (look for the dive flag on the pavilion).
 This is the furthest southeast parking area of the park.
 Follow the boardwalk to the beach and immediately head east approximately 100ft.
 The site is marked (on shore only) by two large posts positioned on the sand dune.
-The site is 340ft south of the mean tide line and consists of 30 structures in three columns of ten spaced 20ft apart and is ideal for snorkeling and diving for any skill level.
+The site is 340ft south of the mean tide line and consists of 78 structures spaced approximately 20ft apart and is great for snorkelers and divers of any skill level.
 The site is immediately beyond the second sand bar.
 Depths range from 9-15ft with tops at 6-10ft below the surface.
 Visibility ranges from 5-30ft depending on sea conditions.
 The site is adjacent to the public swimming beach.
 Expect to see a wide variety of marine life to include turtles and stingrays.

 Depth: 13-15ft Location: About 100 yards north of Park West Reef near Fort Pickens entrance GPS Location: Latitude 30 19.738’N Longitude 87 10.871’W